bhisaac/5eFP/5eFP-SRD.md

 ### Lay on Hands

 Your	blessed	touch	can	heal	wounds.
-You	have	a pool	of	healing	power	that	replenishes	when you return to HQ.
-With	that	pool,	you	can	heal	a total	number	of	wounds equal	to	your	paladin	level	×	5.
+You	have	a reserve	of	healing	power	that	replenishes	when you return to HQ.
+You can assign up to 5 points of healing with your reserve.

-As	an	action,	you	can touch a wounded creature and	choose to expend 1 or more points from your healing pool, up to the maximum amount remaining in your pool.
-Each point heals one of the creature's wounds.
+As	an	action,	you	can touch a wounded creature and	spend 1 or more points of healing, up to the maximum amount remaining in your reserve.
+The creature receives the healing.

-Alternatively,	you	can	expend	5	points	from your	pool	of	healing	to	cure	the	target	of	one	disease or	neutralize	one	poison	affecting	it.
+Alternatively,	you	can	expend	5	points	from your reserve	to	cure	the	target	of	one	disease or	neutralize	one	poison	affecting	it.
 You	can	cure multiple diseases	and	neutralize	multiple	poisons with	a	single	use	of	Lay	on	Hands,	expending	points	separately	for	each	one.

 This	feature	has	no	effect	on	undead	and constructs.